Difference Between Gourds and Pumpkins

 What are Gourds?

-But now gourds are omnipresent, every culture uses gourds in one or the other form as they have enormous uses, some use them as musical instruments, some as drums, decorative articles, tools, while some use them as ornaments.
+But now gourds are omnipresent, every culture uses gourds in one or the other form as they have enormous uses, some use them as musical instruments, some as drums, decorative articles, and tools, while some use them as ornaments.

 Gourds are majorly used as containers and vessels at home.
 Gourds are not edible, excluding some immature gourds which are eaten like other melons and squashes.

-So as a solution to this problem, scientists of India are trying to create a hybrid by crossbreeding several breeds of gourds so as to reduce their unappetizing taste and also enhance their nutritional benefit.
+So as a solution to this problem, scientists in India are trying to create a hybrid by crossbreeding several breeds of gourds so as to reduce their unappetizing taste and also enhance their nutritional benefit.

 What are Pumpkins?